lawetcetera/1L_fall_outlines/leg_reg/Attack Outline/Regulation/Substantive Validation.md

 			  *   ==Answer whether the agency did==
 			1. IF THE AGENCY DID → Because the agency, to issue this interpretation, used the legislative authority delegated to it by Congress, apply the [[#Chevron Framework]] (below)
 			2. IF THE AGENCY DIDN’T → Because the agency issued its interpretation without using the legislative authority delegated to it by Congress, Skidmore applies, and the agency’s interpretation is owed judicial deference according to its “power to persuade,” [[Mead]] (quoting [[Skidmore]]).
-	2. IF CONGRESS DIDN’T → Even if the agency had been delegated legislative rulemaking authority by Congress, it did/did not use that authority when issuing this rule. ==Explain==.
-In reality though, because Congress did not delegate such legislative authority to the agency, Mead’s second question (i.e., whether the agency used that delegated authority here) is moot, and the [[#Skidmore Framework]] applies.
+	2. IF CONGRESS DIDN’T → Because Congress did not delegate legislative authority to this agency, Mead's second question is moot, and the [[#Skidmore Framework]] applies.
+Consider also were Congress to have delegated that authority, whether the agency used delegated authority here.

 #### Chevron Framework